howardchina/query2/README.md

 # query-location
-code base for paper "query location"
+code base for paper "query^2"
+code will be released soon.